-Amy Walker is an award-winning actress and singer who has been featured on TEDx, the TODAY Show, NPR, Inside Edition, and as Variety's Accents Expert, for her chameleon-like ability to instantly switch between authentic characters, accents and singing styles.
+Amy Walker is an award-winning actress, writer and singer who has been featured on TEDx, the TODAY Show, NPR, Inside Edition, and as Variety's Accents Expert, for her chameleon-like ability to instantly switch between authentic characters, accents and singing styles.

 Her work utilizes empathy as a bridge to equality ~ whether performing or creating content that entertains and inspires positive social change.

 Walker plays key roles in three feature films due out this year: Grace and Grit, alongside Mena Suvari and Frances Fisher and based on the best-selling book; Evan Wood, family drama about addiction; and The Scheme of Things, a family adventure film.

 Most recently, Amy won two Best Actress awards for her starring role as Lulu in Listen, a powerful short film dealing with domestic partner abuse.